 Assisting Auto Dealerships

 Tred is without a doubt a novel idea, one recognized even by dealerships.
-In fact, its financial backers include former General Motors chairman and CEO Rick Wagoner.
-If you will be buying a car, spending time in the dealership with annoying salesmen is unavoidable.
+Its financial backers include former General Motors chairman and CEO Rick Wagoner.
+If you will be buying a car, spending time in the dealership with annoying salesclerks is unavoidable.
 However, with this test drive service, at least you can cut that time short.